Yuvraj-Gurung/my-portfolio/README.md

 ## Cybersecurity SOC Analyst Portfolio

 Welcome to my GitHub portfolio!
-I am an aspiring Cybersecurity SOC Analyst with a passion for protecting digital assets, analyzing security threats, and responding to incidents effectively.
+I am an Entry-Level Cybersecurity / SOC Analyst with a passion for protecting digital assets, analyzing security threats, and responding to incidents effectively.
 Here, you will find my journey into cybersecurity, key projects, skills, and certifications that demonstrate my commitment to securing networks and systems.

 ### 📑 About Me